jack2012aa/breeding_db/README.md

 * Read total_weight as sum up of multiple weights.
 * Ask <> tag in mating tables of Dong-Ying.
 * Ask use choose correct sow and boar when reading estrus, mating, farrowing data.
-* Change the default estrus time of Dong-Ying to 16:00.
-* When reading estrus, if parity become smaller or parity is the same but delta > 50, then throw an error.
 * Discuss with professor Lin about delta ranges.

 ## Log